pbanj/Breadtools/Readme.md

 **HOW TO USE:**
-1. Uninstall old tools menu this must be done if coming from v1.7 or any of the terminal alpha versions.
-2. Download and extract it somewhere
+1. Download and extract it somewhere
-3. Run Tools.bat as admin
+2. Run Breadtools.bat as admin
-4. Follow what it says
+3. Follow what it says
-5. If icons don't show up restart explorer
+4. If icons don't show up restart explorer

 ![tools](https://i.imgur.com/EtEhJ2Q.png)
 ![terminal](https://i.imgur.com/icl8EHV.png)